reactjs/react.dev/beta/src/content/apis/react/useTransition.md

 #### Parameters {/*starttransition-parameters*/}

 * `fn`: A function that updates some state by calling one or more [`set` functions.](/apis/react/useState#setstate) React will immediately call `fn` with no parameters and keep track of which state updates have been scheduled.
-It will treat all of the updates scheduled by `fn` as transitions.
-[Learn more about how transitions are different from regular state updates.](#marking-route-navigations-as-transitions)
+It will treat all of the updates scheduled by `fn` as transitions: they will be [non-blocking](#marking-a-state-update-as-a-non-blocking-transition) and [will not display unwanted loading indicators.](#preventing-unwanted-loading-indicators)

 #### Returns {/*starttransition-returns*/}